DioxusLabs/docsite/docs-src/0.4/en/guide/your_first_component.md

 This chapter will teach you how to create a [Component](../reference/components.md) that displays a link to a post on hackernews.

 First, let's define how to display a post.
 Dioxus is a *declarative* framework.
-This means that instead of telling Dioxus what to do (e.g. to "create an element" or "set the color to red") we simply *declare* what we want the UI to look.
+This means that instead of telling Dioxus what to do (e.g. to "create an element" or "set the color to red") we simply *declare* how we want the UI to look.

 To declare what you want your UI to look like, you will need to use the `rsx` macro.
 Let's modify the rsx macro in the `App` function from the [getting started](../getting_started/index.md) to show information about our story: